nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Features

 ###1 Add Command
 There are three variations to the add command.
 You are able to choose a task to be categorized under events, deadlines or to-dos.
-To differentiate the formatting for these commands, refer to the section below.
+To differentiate the formatting for these commands, refer to the secStion below.

 ####1.1 Add a to-do

+To start things off, let us add a simple task with no date or time, just a simple task to be done sometime and someday.

 >Format: **Add** &lt;to-do description&gt; &lt;#tag&gt;

-Example: Add go swimming #YOLO !
+Example: Add go swimming #YOLO

->Note: To do tasks do not have a date or time.

 >***Note: To add a tag, simply add a # followed by the tag name at the back of the command ***

 ####1.2 Add a deadline

+Perhaps after adding a todo, now you want to add a task with a deadline.

 >Format: **Add** &lt;deadline description&gt;; &lt;date(DDMMYY)&gt;; &lt;end time&gt; &lt;#tag&gt;

-Example: Add complete report; 120916; 1900 #YOLO !
+Example: Add complete report; 120916; 1900 #YOLO

 >Important: The date and end time are compulsory when adding an deadline